Siphon880gh/devbrain/Enterprise - Software Development Standards/_Software Development Standards - Concept PRIMER.md

 Aka Get Started

-## The Role of Standards in Modern Software Development
+### Intro

-In today’s fast-paced software development environment, standards are the backbone of quality, consistency, and scalability.
-They provide clear guidelines and frameworks for teams to build reliable and efficient software, empowering developers and platform engineers alike.
-Standards foster collaboration and ensure projects align with organizational goals, enabling teams to work with confidence and efficiency.

-This article explores key software development standards, best practices, and tools to enhance your workflow and ensure success.
+In today’s fast-paced software development environment, standards are essential for ensuring quality, consistency, and scalability.
+They provide clear guidelines for teams to build reliable software, foster collaboration, and align projects with organizational goals.
+By promoting best practices, standards also help mitigate coding errors, reduce technical debt, and avoid common pitfalls.
+This article delves into key software development standards, best practices, and tools to streamline workflows and drive success.

----

-### What Are the Software Development Standards?

-Software development standards are established guidelines that define best practices for creating software.
-They promote consistency, reliability, and efficiency across projects.
-Below are key categories of standards every DevOps professional should understand:

-The Role of Standards in Modern Software Development What Are the Software Development Standards?
+### Table of Contents
 1. **Tooling Standards**
 	- 1.1 Code Standards
 	- 1.2.
 Lint and Prettier Configuration